-Negotiators hunker down as Brexit talks hit final weeks
+UK pushes on with EU-reviled law as Brexit talks go to wire

 The session is supposed to wrap up Friday but expectations are that negotiations will continue right up to an Oct.
 15-16 EU summit, which Johnson has set as a deadline for a deal.
 The EU said talks could continue right up to the end of the month.

-Britain says it wants a free trade deal along the lines of the one the EU has with Canada.
+Britain says it wants a free trade deal along the lines of the one the EU has with Canada, allowing for goods to be traded with no tariffs or quotas.

 The EU says if the U.K. wants access to EU markets it must respect standards that EU companies have to live by since Britain is just too close to allow for undercutting rules that would allow for so-called “dumping” of U.K. merchandise at prices lower than in the EU.